How to Prevent Motion Sickness on a Cruise

 I swear there’s a case for overpacking!!!

-Thank goodness we were able to find our favorite seasickness medication in the cruise ship store, even if I paid a little more, lol!
+Thank goodness we were able to find our favorite seasickness medication in the cruise ship store, even if I paid a little more than if I brought it from home.
+Lesson learned!

 This post contains affiliate links which means if you click and buy that I may make a commission, at no cost to you.
 Please see my disclosure policy for details.